traneio/arrows/README.md

 ## Overview

-This library is inspired by the paper [Generalizing Monads to Arrows](http://www.cse.chalmers.se/~rjmh/Papers/arrows.pdf), which introduces `Arrow`s as a way to express computations statically.
+The `Arrow` and `Task` implementations are inspired by the paper [Generalizing Monads to Arrows](http://www.cse.chalmers.se/~rjmh/Papers/arrows.pdf), which introduces `Arrow`s as a way to express computations statically.
 For instance, this monadic computation:

 ```scala
 import com.twitter.util.Future